Want to know how to start healthy eating habits? Wish you could quit eating junk and have a healthy diet instead?

 Start a healthy eating journal and sit down to make a helpful list of healthy foods to eat every day and recipes you’d like to try.
 Stay organized and write items down to make this process simpler.

-If possible, limit eating out at restaurants; going out to eat leaves you in the dark on what ingredients you are ingesting.
+If possible, limit eating out at restaurants; going out to eat leaves you in the dark on what ingredients and nutrition you are ingesting.
 To that point, try to keep your alcohol consumption at a minimum when you’re out socializing, and if you do indulge, keep it at one to two drinks.

 Finally, meal prepping will be critical to being successful in your busy lifestyle.
-Having readily available snack options that are pre-portioned out, wash and chop up your fruits and vegetables, proteins cooked ahead of time, sides ready to heat up, and healthy sweet options will make life so much easier.
+Having readily available meals and snack options that are pre-portioned out, wash and chop up your fruits and vegetables, proteins cooked ahead of time, sides ready to heat up, and healthy sweet options will make life so much easier.

 Convenience tends to fall back on eating better, so make this simple for you and your lifestyle.